riddyrayes/inculcation/pages/driven_by_infinite_enthusiasm.md

 	- ### big things: Vector spaces (Linear algebra)
 		- Philosophy of linear algebra I - finding happiness in small things background-color:: blue
-			- we see with just the little defintion of
+			- we see with just the little definition of a vector space, we can have
 		- Philosophy of linear algebra II - giving lore being objects background-color:: blue
 			- matrices